tusharshahrs/pulumi-home/azure-ts-sqlserver/README.md

     storageaccount_name  sqlsrvfirewallsa91408512
    ```

-1. Check the azure portal to validate that the Azure SQL -> Firewalls and virtual networks -> Allow Azure services and resources to access this server is toggled to `Yes`.
+1. Check the azure portal to validate that the Azure SQL -> Firewalls and virtual networks -> Allow Azure services and resources to access this server is toggled to `Yes`

 1. Destroy the Stack
    ```bash